 ENGL 120: Introduction to College Reading and Composition II

-Thank you for your interest in Online English 120!
-Class begins on August 19, 2013.
-The information below will help you prepare for your online class.
+Thank you for your interest in English 120 with Instructor Cottle.
+Classes begin on August 18, 2014.
+The information below will help you prepare for your hybrid class.

 Students will access the class web site in Moodle via MyCOM.
 For information about getting a MyCOM account, read the FAQ's on the MyCOM Portal login page. #6 on the Portal login page explains how to get to Moodle.

-All enrolled students are required to login to the class Moodle website between 6 pm Monday, August 19, 2013 and 6 pm Tuesday, August 19, 2013 to hold their spot in the class.
-If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
+Enrolled students should attend the first day of class and log in on the same day to hold their spot in the class.
+If a registered student does not login to the class site on the first day the class meets, then his or her spot may be given to a student on the waitlist.
 (The waitlist is usually long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 Waitlist & Add Codes

-If you are on the waitlist or attempting to add the course, email the instructor, Win Cottle (email@example.com) as soon as possible to indicate your desire to take the course and to receive course start up information.
+If you are on the waitlist or attempting to add the course, you must attend the first two class meetings to indicate your desire to take the course and to receive course start up information.
 Please include your name, the section number of the class you wish to add, and your COM Student ID (if you have one) in your email.

 Required: Remix, Catherine Latterell, 2nd Edition ISBN 0-312-47668-X; please do not purchase earlier editions of the textbook.